alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 In many respects, the mindset of Ph.D. candidates matches the mindset of startup founders.
 Both demand unending dedication.
 Both can take over your life.
 It takes around 5 years to get a Ph.D., and it can take 5 years for people to even learn about your startup.
+Both could easily get a lucrative job in industry, but the whole reason they chose this path was to avoid being just another employee.
 You shoulder a lot of stress, but you're not supposed to tell anybody about it because you need to look like you know what you're doing.

-If a startup is a bet against the world that you can build something useful, then a Ph.D. is a bet against the world that you can discover something that no one has ever seen before.
+If a startup is a bet against the world that you can build something people will pay for, then a Ph.D. is a bet against the world that you can discover something no one has ever seen before.

 That's not to say they're the same.
+For one,
-[Paul Graham says everybody should try founding a startup.](http://paulgraham.com/notnot.html) No one says everybody should try getting a Ph.D..
+[Paul Graham says everybody should try founding a startup.](http://paulgraham.com/notnot.html) No one says everybody should try getting a Ph.D.

 \*\*\*
 {: .centered }